xelwarto/fpm-scriptable/README.md

 **fpm-scriptable** provides a simple and easy to use scripting interface for creating software packages with fpm (https://github.com/jordansissel/fpm).
 Software packages are created using easy to read scripts written in a simple DSL.
 Scripts can easily be added to source code to ensure they are properly versioned.

 Specific package types are provided by **fpm-scriptable** plug-ins.
-Plug-ins are script extensions which provide specific FPM software packing.
+Plug-ins are script extensions which provide specific FPM software packaging.

 Current Plugins: